aatmdelissen/pyMOTO/README.md

 ### Usage of multi-thread linear solvers
 Intel has a Pardiso type linear solver for fast solution of large systems.
-To use it.....
+To use it.....pyMO

 # License
-PyModular is available under te [MIT License](https://opensource.org/licenses/MIT).
+pyMOTO is available under te [MIT License](https://opensource.org/licenses/MIT).
 # aatmdelissen.github.io